Take Me (film): Plot

-Entrepreneur Ray Moody runs a business in which clients pay him for the experience of a simulated kidnapping.
-An interview for a loan goes poorly when Ray attempts to explain his business model to an incredulous banker.
+Entrepreneur Ray Moody runs a business in which clients pay him to experience a simulated kidnapping.
+An interview for a loan goes poorly when he attempts to explain his business model to an incredulous banker.
 Although Ray has a strained relationship with his sister Natalie, he turns to her husband Tom for the money.

 Stuart, an overeater, has contracted Ray to stage an aggressive intervention over eight hours.
-Ray tells Stuart he cheats on his diet, and then forces Stuart to consume a dozen of his favorite hamburgers.
+Ray tells Stuart he cheats on his diet, and then forces him to consume a dozen of his favorite hamburgers.
 After the eight-hour session ends, Stuart thanks Ray and asserts that he has lost his appetite for hamburgers.

 Ray is elated when a new client, Anna, contacts him, seeking an extended session that will last the entire weekend.
 His joy turns to scepticism when Anna requests that he hit her.
-Although he initially refuses the job, Ray calls her back and accepts.
-After conducting their business over the phone, Ray performs surveillance on her, and she leaves him a message telling him to be more discreet.
-Ray simulates a carjacking and takes her hostage that weekend, never breaking character.
-Ray forces himself to take a break to reassure himself that he has the confidence and skill to pull off the scenario.
-He then aggressively interrogates Anna about a made-up client, demanding access to non-existent files.
+Although initially refusing the job, Ray calls her back and accepts.
+Ray then performs surveillance on her, and she leaves him a message telling him to be more discreet.

+Ray simulates a carjacking, taking her hostage that weekend, never breaking character.
+He forces himself to take a break to reassure himself that he has the confidence and skill to pull off the scenario.
+Ray then aggressively interrogates Anna about a made-up client, demanding access to non-existent files.

-Although initially scared and obedient, Anna soon adopts a more mocking tone with him, accusing him of being a pervert who has abducted her under flimsy premises.
+Although initially scared and obedient, Anna soon adopts a mocking tone, accusing him of being a pervert who has abducted her under flimsy premises.
 Enraged, he almost strikes her, and she again mocks him for his reluctance.

 After hitting her, Ray leaves to pay Tom back.
 Natalie discovers the envelope filled with money and surmises its purpose, angry that her husband would finance Ray's bizarre business.
-Natalie confronts Ray and realizes that he is using their parents' house for his scenarios; Ray becomes frustrated when she interrupts his session.
+She confronts Ray and realizes he is using their parents' house for his scenarios; he becomes frustrated when she interrupts his session.
 After she leaves, Ray hears on the news the police are investigating Anna's disappearance.
 Rattled, he attempts to talk to Anna, who stabs him in the back with an improvised weapon.

 The police show up at Ray's house.
 Panicking, he binds Anna in the basement as he deflects the police officers' questions.
-After bandaging himself, he attempts to clear up the situation with Anna, who claims to have no knowledge of his business.
+After bandaging himself, he attempts to clear up everything with Anna, who claims to have no knowledge of his business.
 Ray shows her the contract she digitally signed and plays back her earlier phone message, both of which she dismisses as fabrications.

-Confused and fearing he has kidnapped an unwilling person, Ray agrees to let her go.
-However, at the last moment, he swallows her car keys, saying that he can not let her go until they figure out an alibi that allows him – and Natalie – to escape jail time.
-After Anna shoots him several times with his pellet gun, Ray attempts to regurgitate the keys, only for Anna to slip and fall unconscious.
+Confused and fearing he has wrongly kidnapped someone, Ray agrees to let her go.
+However, at the last moment, he swallows her car keys, saying that he can not release her until they create an alibi that allows him – and Natalie – to escape jail time.
+After Anna shoots him several times with his pellet gun, Ray attempts to regurgitate the keys, only for her to slip and fall unconscious.